AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 Learn more about environmental settings in [Configuration][].

 ### Step 3.
-Enable the Magento CLI commands
+Enable the CLI commands

-In the Magento project root, run the following command to enable MFTF to send Magento CLI commands to your Magento instance.
+In the Adobe Commerce or Magento Open Source project root, run the following command to enable the Functional Testing Framework to send Adobe Commerce or Magento Open Source CLI commands to your Adobe Commerce or Magento Open Source instance.

  ```bash
 cp dev/tests/acceptance/.htaccess.sample dev/tests/acceptance/.htaccess